matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-Not too fancy of an example, but this is the result:
+Not a fancy example, but this is the result:

 ```html
 <div id="div-on-page">